mapping-commons/sssom/src/docs/record-identifiers.md

-An identifier can be automatically derived from the record by running the record through some kind of condensation (“hash”) function that returns a value calculcated in such a way that the probability that two different records could yield the same value can be considered negligible.
+An identifier can be automatically derived from the record by running the record through some kind of condensation (“hash”) function that returns a value calculated in such a way that the probability that two different records could yield the same value can be considered negligible.

 The SSSOM specification defines [such a function](spec-support-hashing.md).